LarsHajdronKolajder/digiprime-container/README.md

 However, this does not allow users to upload any images related to the offers.
 For this `CLOUDINARY_CLOUD_NAME`, `CLOUDINARY_KEY`, `CLOUDINARY_SECRET`, and `CLOUDINARY_HOST_URL` must be passed as well.

+If you are having trouble with redirects, or just want bypass Caddy and call Digiprime directly map port `3000` as well with `-p 3000:3000` and it should work as usual.

 ### Environment variables

 **Required** environment variables: